Ang Yong Guan: Medical career

 Ang ran a private clinic at the Paragon Shopping Mall.
-Ang was handed down a three-year suspension by the Supreme Court for professional misconduct in overprescribed medication on 5 February 2025, and closed his clinic on 17 February 2025.
+On 5 February 2025, Ang was handed down a three-year suspension by the Supreme Court for professional misconduct in overprescribing medication to a patient who later died, and closed his clinic on 17 February 2025.

 Personal life

 Ang is married to an educator and together they have four children.

 Awards

 In 1995, Ang was awarded the Public Service Medal for his grassroots contributions as a community leader at Kembangan Constituency, helping then-Member of Parliament George Yeo for more than 15 years.
 He was also awarded the Public Administration Medal in 1996 for his military services.